Adldap2/Adldap2/README.md

 - Completely refresh all classes and improve the terrible scrutinizer score
 - Unit / Functional Testing
 - Better, and easier to understand documentation
-- Create LDAP encapsulation class for easier testing and possible support for other connections

 #### Primary Goal